 Be Prepared for Unexpected School Expenses

-School Sports—As school districts operate on ever-tighter budgets, the cost to participate in extracurricular activities, such as sports teams, is transferred to the parents.
-You may be expected to pay for your child’s uniform, lodging for overnight stays to play away games, or even sideline snacks and Gatorade.
+As school districts operate on ever-tighter budgets, parents are increasingly responsible for paying the costs to participate in extracurricular activities, such as sports teams.
+These expenses may include your child’s uniform, lodging for overnight stays to play away games, or even sideline snacks and Gatorade.

-Tutoring—If your child is struggling in a particular subject, tutoring can be the solution to help them understand the course material and avoid falling behind.
+If your child is struggling in a particular subject, tutoring can be the solution to help them understand the course material and avoid falling behind.
 While tutoring can be expensive, it doesn’t have to be.
-Here are some great ideas for how you can save on tutoring, while getting your child the help they need.
+Try these great ideas for how you can save on tutoring, while getting your child the help they need.

-If you need help reworking the family budget to afford school expense, our free online Credit Counseling can help.
+If you need help reworking the family budget to afford unexpected school expenses, our free online Credit Counseling can help.
 You’ll partner one-on-one with a trained counselor who can help you assess your current financial situation and recommend a plan of action.